dchest/fast-sha256-js/README.md

 (or in a browser, open `tests/bench.html`).

-Build minified version:
+Lint:

-    $ npm run build
+    $ npm run lint

 Notes
 -----

-While this implementation is pretty fast compared to previous generation implementations, if you need a faster one, check out [asmCrypto](https://github.com/vibornoff/asmcrypto.js).
+While this implementation is pretty fast compared to previous generation implementations, if you need an even faster one, check out [asmCrypto](https://github.com/vibornoff/asmcrypto.js).